Crossover vehicles generally are built on a passenger-car platform (a unibody chassis). That makes them tax-deductible weird.

 Plan B for identifying the crossover as a truck is to see if you can make a flat, floor-level surface from the front seats to the rear with no more than a screwdriver and a wrench.
 If you can create the flat floor, you can qualify for the big truck write-off.

 Plan C applies to crossovers that have a combined fuel economy rating of less than 22.5 miles per gallon.
 Does your crossover fail this rating?
 If yes, does the gas-guzzler tax apply?
-You likely can find your new 2011 or 2012 vehicle and check for the gas-guzzler tax in one of the following documents:
+You likely can find your new 2014 vehicle and check for the gas-guzzler tax in the following document:

 If your crossover fails the 22.5 miles per gallon test and the gas-guzzler tax does not apply, your crossover is a truck.